• Skip to primary navigation

 Overhead view of the ingredients needed to make a batch of homemade gluten-free caramel without corn syrup.

-Ingredient notes.
+Ingredient Notes

-• Sweetened Condensed Milk - We are switching up the traditional way of making caramel candy which usually contains cream.
+• Sweetened Condensed Milk - We are switching up the traditional way of making caramel candy, which usually contains cream.
 Instead of heavy whipping cream, we are using sweetened condensed milk.
 Yes, sweetened condensed milk is gluten-free.

-• Honey - To make this gluten-free caramel without corn syrup, we are using honey instead.
+• Honey - To make this gluten-free chewy caramel without corn syrup, we are using honey instead.
 If you can tolerate corn syrup, you can substitute that for 1:1.

 Step 1.
 Grease and line a baking pan with parchment paper and set it aside.